chadgates/AzureBots/README.md

 Fixing came by implementing a applicationHost.xdt file.
 The deploy.cmd will copy that file to the right site directory after deployment. https://github.com/Azure/azure-python-siteextensions/issues/2

+For media files (static files) to be provided by IIS, in "Application Settings" add under Virtual applications and directories an entry for:

+    virtual path:    physical path:
+    /media           site\wwwroot\bots-3.2.0\bots\media

 As this install is looking to use the bots-jobqueue server, and receive triggers via the Azure Service Bus Queue, WebJobs are needed.
 As per best practise, a retry-communication job is started every 30 minutes. http://blog.amitapple.com/post/74215124623/deploy-azure-webjobs/ http://withouttheloop.com/articles/2015-06-23-deploying-custom-services-as-azure-webjobs/

 ### Jobqueues
 Unfortunately, the XML-RPC Job Queue Server will not work in Azure App Service.
 Have tried multiple options which you will find in this repository.